“Total” vs. “Free” Testosterone: What’s the Difference?

-There is however some testosterone in the blood that is not attached to these proteins, this is what is referred to as “free testosterone.”
+There is, however, some testosterone in the blood that is not attached to these proteins.
+This is what is referred to as “free testosterone.”

 The total of both your protein-bound testosterone and free testosterone is known as “bio-available testosterone.”
-While both bound and free testosterone is available, it is only the free that is immediately accessible for use by your body.
+While both bound and free testosterone is available, it is only the free one that is immediately accessible for use by your body.

 The molecules of free testosterone can be immediately used by your body because they can simply enter the cells unimpeded by being unattached to SHBG or albumin.
 The bound testosterone is more like a reserve tank on a car.